 Address: Jl.
 Setiabudhi No.41, Pasteur, Sukajadi, Kota Bandung, Jawa Barat 40143, Indonesia

 While I’m not so big on shopping, I was pleasantly delighted that this was part of our itinerary.
 Dropping by factory outlets doesn’t hurt so much if you could score some good finds on the side, specifically fashion wear, bags, and shoes.
 While you won’t find branded items here, you will be treated to cheap but quality items which you could use during your trip.
 I got a pair of colorful patterned skirts and a black maxi dress to add some feminine touch to my list of wardrobes (hehe)!

 Vanilla Kitchen Restaurant

 Address: Jl.
 Cimanuk No.11, Kota Bandung, Jawa Barat 40115, Indonesia

 Phone: +62 22 7276652

 Being an artisan’s haven, Bandung does not fall short on its artsy vibes.
 Before leaving this place, we had lunch at Vanilla Kitchen Restaurant and got to check out its hip boutique store underneath.
 This place is a good hangout for the young people of Bandung, which fits right into our itinerary.
-Its interiors are dominated by bricked wall and there are some graffiti painted onto it as well, and this makes it a perfect spot for Instagram photo-ops.
-Plus, they serve western dishes like pasta, steak, salad, pizza and more!
+Its interiors are dominated by bricked walls, and some graffiti is painted onto it, making it a perfect spot for Instagram photo-ops.
+Plus, they serve western dishes like pasta, steak, salad, pizza, and more!